fossasia/wp-rotatingtweets/readme.txt

 1. In Chrome or IE, select the tab marked 'console'.
 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

+= What can I do if I get the WordPress error code: `http_request_failed - name lookup timed out`? =

+Try installing the [Core Control plug-in](http://wordpress.org/extend/plugins/core-control/) and disabling cURL.

+You can read more about the problem via [this support page](http://wordpress.org/support/topic/wp-351-wordpress-error-code-http_request_failed-name-lookup-timed-out).

+Thank you to [darkiko](http://wordpress.org/support/profile/darkiko) for sharing their solution to this problem.

 == Upgrade notice ==
 = 1.4.5 =
 * Deletes old cache entries if unused for more than 30 days